 Weather

 February is prime summer season in Peru.
-Due to the country's varying geography, there are different weather patterns depending on where you are traveling.
+Due to the country's varying geography, there are different weather patterns depending on where you're traveling.
 Here are three distinct climate zones:

-• The Andean zone or highlands: February tends to be the warmest and wettest month with temperatures that range depending on your altitude.
+- The Andean zone or highlands: February tends to be the warmest and wettest month, with temperatures that range depending on your altitude.
 This region includes Huaraz, Machu Picchu, Cusco, and Lake Titicaca.
-For other areas of the country, If visiting the Cusco region, you’ll experience highs around 64°F (18°C) and lows around 43°F (6°C) with periods of light to heavy rains.
-However, the clouds and moisture during this time of year should not deter you from visiting—the flora and fauna will be abundant and there are always breaks in the showers.
-Keep in mind that certain treks like the Inca Trail are closed for maintenance.
+For other areas of the country, if visiting the Cusco region, you'll experience highs around 64°F (18°C) and lows around 43°F (6°C) with periods of light to heavy rains.
+However, the clouds and moisture during this time of year should not deter you from visiting—the flora and fauna will be abundant, and there will always be breaks in the showers.
+Keep in mind that certain treks, like the Inca Trail, are closed for maintenance.

 Crowds & Costs

 Due to the wet season in Peru's interior and jungle regions, this is also when tourism slows down for the year.
-Machu Picchu receives its lowest number of visitors during February, partly due to the fact that terrain in the Andes and Amazon can get quite muddy and popular trails may close down for maintenance (i.e. the Inca Trail).
+Machu Picchu receives its lowest number of visitors during February, partly because the terrain in the Andes and Amazon can get quite muddy, and popular trails may close down for maintenance (i.e., the Inca Trail).

-Travel during this time does offer the advantage of fewer visitors, greener scenery, and typically lower rates for flights and hotels.
+Travel during this time offers fewer visitors, greener scenery, and typically lower rates for flights and hotels.
 In general, the mountains and canyons are somewhat avoided by trekkers this time of year, so February is a good month to come if you're seeking solitude.

 Chat with a local specialist who can help organize your trip.